 Typically at a regular three day, times are not finalized until the phase or activity preceding it has been completed…ie Dressage times are not posted until the results of the First Horse Inspection have been confirmed, same for the XC, not confirmed until the Dressage phase has been completed.

-If you have yet to do so, please review the PROVISIONAL schedule…the start times for the actual Dressage and XC phases are still tentative; confirmed times will be sent as already indicated, so stay tuned..
-We are again prioritizing the Thursday afternoon familiarity with Phase A and C as well as having the Thursday morning horse inspection immediately follow the practice session.
+Posted TOMORROW the PROVISIONAL schedule…the start times for the actual Dressage and XC phases are still tentative; confirmed times will be sent as already indicated, so stay tuned..
+We are again prioritizing the Thursday afternoon familiarity with Phase A and C as well as having the Thursday morning horse inspection immediately followed the practice jogging session.
 You will note that YOU, the riders, are our priority.
 Certain activities are just for you with optional times for parents, grooms and so on to be involved.

 FOOD…Remember you can purchase breakfast and lunch beginning with lunch Wednesday thru Sunday in the stabling area OR go out to one of the local eating places-maps and directions provided in your packets.